SansGuidon/bookmarks/README.md

 * [Dwitter.net](https://www.dwitter.net/) - is a challenge to see what awesomeness you can create when limited to only 140 characters of javascript and a canvas.
 * [Toggl Blog](https://blog.toggl.com/category/fun/) - Fun articles from Toggl, with good posters / comics
 * [Pixel Joint](http://pixeljoint.com/pixels/new_icons.asp) - Highest Rated Pixel Art | Pixel Joint is all about the pixel art community.
 The site was started in September 2004
+* [Pixelation](https://pixelation.org) - A standalone forum dedicated which hosts lots of studies and deeper discussions of pixel art.

 # Books :books:
 * [fake o'reilly books on Google](https://www.google.co.il/search?tbm=isch&q=fake+o%27reilly+books&&cad=h) - [IMG] fake o'reilly books.